shakehd/KNN_Certifier/README.md

 # Robustness Verification of *k*-Nearest neighbours

-Implementation of an abstract interpretation-based tool for proving robustness and stability properties of *k*NN classifiers.
+Implementation of an abstract interpretation-based tool for certifiying robustness and stability properties of *k*NN classifiers.

 ## Requirements
 - Python3

 ## Installation
-To install this toool you need to clone or download this repository and run the commands:
+To install this tool you need to clone or download this repository and run the commands:
 ```[bash]
-pip install -r requirements.txt
+python3 -m pip install -r requirements.txt
 ```
 This will install the following dependencies:
 - joblib==1.4.2